 Welcome.
-You’ve landed in a place you never asked to be—yet here you are.
+You’ve landed in a place you never asked to be – yet here you are.

+What once felt certain becomes uncertain.
 There are the questions no one can answer.

 But this grief – your grief – deserves to be met with care, not isolation.

-You are welcome here as you are.
+You are welcome here exactly as you are.

 “Hope isn’t about pretending it’s okay.
 It’s about trusting that one day, it might be.”

-If you’re reading this then it’s because you’re living with a kind of pain few truly grasp.
+Hi, I’m Dr Sue.
+And I get it.
+If you’re reading this, it’s because you’re living with a kind of pain few truly understand.
 I’ve been there too.

-EMDR Grief Coaching Retreat
+EMDR Grief Retreats

-Set in beautiful, tranquil natural settings in the UK
+Set in beautiful, natural settings

 Led by Dr. Sue Egan and a holistic trauma-informed facilitation team.